 Contingent Workers In The Current Work Landscape

-With remote work and work-life balance being major considerations for employment since the arrival of the pandemic, the size of the contingent workforce is expected to continue growing.
-At the same time, a recent hiring survey by Monster found 92% of respondents think now is a good time to look into gig work.
+With remote work and work-life balance being major considerations for employment, the size of the contingent workforce is expected to continue growing.
+At the same time, a hiring survey by Monster found 92% of respondents think it's a good time to look into gig work.
 In fact, more than half said they would like a long-term contract with flexible hours.

 Which came first?
 Did employees demand independence and flexibility, or did businesses see the financial benefit of a contingent workforce?

-Whatever the case, the pandemic has accelerated the new way of work, and specialists agree there is no turning back.
+Whatever the case, a new way of work is now available and specialists agree there is no turning back.